helasuno/webpage/docs/index.md

 The code and materials are provided under either the MIT licence or are available as part of the public domain.

 ### MIT Licence
-`Covers the source code for the interpreter (helasuno/lang), the VS Code extension (helasuno/vscode_extension), some (but not all of helasuno/media), and the website (helasuno/webpage)`
+`Covers the source code for the interpreter (helasuno/lang), the VS Code extension (helasuno/vscode_extension), some (but not all) of helasuno/media, and the website (helasuno/webpage)`

 Copyright 2024-2025 Bryan Smith.